lencap/osimages/README.md

   * Packer v1.5.4

 ## Getting Started
-Validate the specific template, then build the image.
-For instance:
+Validate a specific template, then build the image.
+For example:
 ```
 packer validate ubuntu1804.json
 packer build ubuntu1804.json
 ```

-## Test
-You can use the `vm` utility ([hosted here](https://github.com/lencap/vm)) to test the OVA image:
+Test the new OVA image with something like the `vm` utility ([hosted here](https://github.com/lencap/vm)) to test the OVA image:
 ```
 vm create dev1 output-virtualbox-iso/ubuntu1804.ova
 vm start dev1